drifter1/compiler/docs/simple-c-language.md

 ### Variable Initializations

-Variables may be initialised during declaration by assigning a constant value to them.
-If a declaration contains more than one variable, it is possible to assign an initial value to only some of them, with the remainder receiving a default value.
+Variables may be initialized when they are declared by assigning a constant value to them.
+If a declaration contains more than one variable, it is possible to assign an initial value to some of them and leave the rest with the default value.

+> [!IMPORTANT]
+> The initialization value must be of the same or a compatible type.

 <details>
     <summary><b>Examples</b></summary>